mirzaghaderi/IdeoKar/README.md

 segment is expanded proportionally.
 If it is longer, the segment is proportionally shrunk.
 This enables simultaneous karyotyping and banding image preparation.

-## Movable and Editable Legend

-IdeoKar includes a customizable legend for chromosome ideograms.
-The legend automatically displays only the colors currently used for chromosome features and can be shown or hidden using the Show Legend controller.
-Users can drag the legend to reposition it on the image and edit individual legend descriptions.
-The legend can also be selected and deleted using the Delete key, and restored at any time by enabling Show Legend.
-The legend is included in exported image and PDF outputs.

 ## Abbreviations